 It’s funny how our cultural traditions are so engrained in our lives–sometimes, we don’t even consider the possibility of other ways.

-Here are the things that threw me off during my semester in France.
+Here are the things that threw me off during my time in France.
 Some, I still don’t understand.
 Others, I learned to love.

 French vs. American Culture: 7 Surprising Differences